Skip to main content

 Which colours are suitable for painting doors?

-The most suitable are our MissPompadour Eggshell Varnishes.
-They are very hard-wearing and therefore particularly recommended for painting doors.
+Our Easy Eggshell is the most suitable!
+It is very hard-wearing and is therefore particularly recommended for painting doors.

-Which colours are suitable for plastic doors what else do I need?
+Which paints are suitable for plastic doors, and what else do I need?

-- primer To Bond by MissPompadour to prepare substrates for painting
+• MissPompadour To Bond & Block, to prepare surfaces for painting

-We have described the application of the individual primers, colours and topcoats in detail in our step-by-step instructions.
+We've explained exactly how to apply each of the individual primers, paints, and topcoats in our step-by-step guide.

-Professional tip: Change the style of your doors easily by applying trims, e.g. made of wood.
+pro tip: Easily transform the style of your doors by adding decorative mouldings, such as wooden ones.
 This is best done after sanding (if necessary).
-Then simply paint them in the colour of your choice!
+Then simply paint them in your chosen shade at the same time!

 Frequently asked questions about painting doors